skasim/gm-fabric-jvm/documentation/CreatingNewMS.md

 ## Administration
 To access the [administration](Admin.md) and see active services http://localhost:9990/admin

-## Testing my micro-service
+## Testing my microservice
-To see your micro-service running without SSL.
+To see your microservice running without SSL.
 From the command line:

     cd myfirstmicroservice/server/target/myfirstmicroservice-server-0.2.0-SNAPSHOT-app/myfirstmicroservice-server-0.2.0-SNAPSHOT/bin